Horst-Wessel-Lied: Parodies

-But that means jack-shit to us.

 In the first year of Nazi rule radical elements of the SA sang their own parody of the song, reflecting their disappointment that the socialist element of National Socialism had not been realised:

 Kurt Schmitt was Economics Minister between 1933 and 1935.

 One of the best-known parodies was included in Bertolt Brecht's play Schweik in the Second World War (1943).
 Hanns Eisler composed a score for the "Kälbermarsch" (Calves' March):

+The German post-punk and gothic rock band Xmal Deutschland released a version of the Kälbermarsch in 1981 on the compilation Lieber Zuviel Als Zuwenig (ZickZack Sommerhits 81) on the Hamburg label Zickzack Records.

 After Nazi Germany's capitulation on 8 May 1945, which ended World War II, as well as Germany's occupation of Eastern Europe, Germany was divided into four occupation zones (British, French, US-American and Soviet).
 In the Soviet zone, a version of 'Die Preise hoch' became popular, targeting Communist functionaries:

+A French parody was written by humorist Pierre Dac, Chant des Waffen SS (Song of the Waffen SS).
+The lyrics are from the perspective of a French collaborator, singing about how proud he is to now serve Nazi Germany.

 The most notable English-language parody was written by Oliver Wallace to a similar melody and titled "Der Fuehrer's Face" for the 1942 Donald Duck cartoon of the same name.
 It was the first hit record for Spike Jones.
 The opening lyrics give the flavor of the song: